 Another test that may be used is a needle EMG test.
 This is a diagnostic procedure that evaluates the condition of your muscles and the nerve cells that control them.
 Nerve cells, or motor neurons, transmit electrical signals so your muscles know when to contract and relax.
 An EMG measures these signals and helps physicians diagnose why you may be experiencing numbness, tingling or muscle weakness.

-Watch Dr. Pavlak explain what to expect during electrodiagnostic testing.
+Dr. Pavlak explains what to expect during electrodiagnostic testing.